JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/5_Security_and_Privacy_in_Blockchain/3_Identity_management_on_the_blockchain.md

 # How it work
 1. Uploading the documents
 After the user gets ID number, user need to upload the government-issued IDs to app then that will be save in IPFS with hashed addresses stored in the blockchain.

-Smart contracts generating trust score of the person
+2. Smart contracts generating trust score of the person.

-2. Suppose there is a score that determines the trustworthiness of a person.
+Suppose there is a score that determines the trustworthiness of a person.

 Smart contracts containing the business logic can generate a trust score for a user from the information provided by them while creating a self-sovereign identity.